 - degraded in proteasomes.

 Many tissues in mammals, e.g., liver, skeletal muscle, and the beta cells of the pancreas have endogenous clocks.
-But all of these are under the control of a "master clock", the suprachiasmatic nucleus (SCN) — clusters of neurons in the hypothalamus.
+But all of these are under the control of a "master clock", the suprachiasmatic nucleus (SCN) — a cluster of thousands of neurons in the hypothalamus.

 Even though blind, mice lacking both rods and cones) have no trouble keeping their circadian clock on time.